dmenne/brmspack/Readme.md

 # Caveat

-Priors are hard-wired in `brms` code and require recompilation.
-There is no error message when you set priors in `update`, but they are not used.
+Priors are hard-wired in `brms` code and require recompilation when changed.
+Detection of model changes in `update` has been disabled (`recompile = FALSE`), so when priors are set this is not honored.
 This might change in the future; in the current version, the mechanism for autochecking of recompiles creates false alarm and has been overridden.